Loosegalu: Soundtrack

 This film marks the debut of Vani Harikrishna, wife of V. Harikrishna, as a music director.
+Restaurant worker Raghavendra worked as a lyric writer.

 Release and reception

-The film was initially scheduled to release on 19 July before the date was pushed to 26 July.
+The film was initially scheduled to release on 19 July 2013 before the date was pushed to 26 July.

 A critic from Sify opined that "The director has made an honest attempt to showcase youths and their troubles, but the movie falls short of expectations and in the process fails to impress the audience".
 A. Sharadhaa of The New Indian Express stated that "A moral lesson of sorts, Loosegalu tries to tell us about what happens when we try to take shortcuts to success but it loses track on the way".
 A critic from The Times of India wrote that "The movie has a good theme to deal with, but the narration is too slow and many times lengthy keeping you guessing what the director wants to say".